peteroupc/CBOR/docs/PeterO.Cbor.CBORDateConverter.md

 <b>Return Value:</b>

-A CBOR object encoding the given date fields according to the conversion type used to create this date converter.
+A CBOR object encoding the specified date fields according to the conversion type used to create this date converter.

 <b>Exceptions:</b>